Safeguarding Policy last updated 11th February 2026.

 5. Working with young people and vulnerable adults

-• Accommodation is allocated to respect privacy and safeguarding best practice.
-Mixed-gender rooms are only used for family groups or when specifically requested.
+Accommodation is allocated with privacy and safeguarding in mind.
+Mixed-gender rooms are only used for family groups or where specifically requested.

 6. Support and wellbeing

-We promote a positive working environment by scheduling rest breaks for staff, providing access to mental health resources and encouraging open conversations about fatigue, stress or accessibility needs.
-Participants are encouraged to raise concerns early so we can adapt plans where reasonable.
+We want everyone involved in our events to feel supported.
+For staff, that means scheduled rest breaks, access to mental health resources and an environment where it is normal to talk openly about fatigue, stress or accessibility needs.
+Participants are encouraged to raise concerns early so we can adapt plans where it is reasonable to do so.

 7. Review

-This policy is reviewed annually or following any safeguarding incident or regulatory change.
+This policy is reviewed annually, and after any safeguarding incident or relevant change in legislation.